 - Systane Hydration

 - Refresh Tears Plus or Refresh Contacts Eye Drops (even if you don’t wear contact lenses)

 Dry Eye Disease

-Good news for dry eyes – working from home means you don’t have to put up with air-conditioning or fluorescent lights!
-Both are known enemies of the dry eye sufferer.
+Good news for dry eyes – if you are on a break from work over the summer it means don’t have to put up with as much air-conditioning, computer screen work or fluorescent lights!
+These are well known enemies of the dry eye sufferer.

 Many of the eye drops you currently use are available from the supermarket.
 But if you are having trouble finding your preferred treatments, see the section above for laser vision correction patients.
 The dry eye products used after laser surgery are usually the same for other causes of dry eye.

 For those of you who have been told you have blepharitis (anterior or posterior), meibomian gland dysfunction, or perhaps you know that it is the oil component of your tears that needs help.
 We tend to recommend different eye drops and sometimes other treatments as well.